MrD9877/ExpressTemplate/README.md

 # Express cookies and session
-cookies are just info you send to client to be saved in browser for later to be retrived for different purposes./ session is stored chuck of data to store client auth and interation with your site./ you give sessionid to browser to be stored for later to be reterived and restore client intaction./ best practice is to store session data in a database.
+cookies are just info you send to client to be saved in browser for later to be retrived for different purposes.\
+session is stored chuck of data to store client auth and interation with your site.\
+you give sessionid to browser to be stored for later to be reterived and restore client intaction.\
+best practice is to store session data in a database.

 ```